carlosdobler/spatial-routines/README.md

-Run the following script when starting a new project to copy these routines into the directory of the project and being able to access them with `{box}`.
+Run the following script when starting a new project to copy these routines into the project directory and be able to access them with `{box}`.
 Re-run every time a routine changes to ensure everything is up-to-date.
 Make sure to edit the "ROUTINES" section depending on the ones required by the project.

 ```